-Each jurisdiction sets its own criteria for admission to the bar, and to sit for its bar examination, which includes an applicant’s legal education.
-As graduates of an ABA accredited law school, and an approved program, Dayton J.D. graduates will satisfy most jurisdictions’ current legal education requirements, and may be eligible to sit for the bar exam in many states.
+Each jurisdiction sets its own criteria for admission to the bar and to sit for its bar examination, which includes an applicant’s legal education.
+As graduates of an ABA-accredited law school, and an ABA- approved program, Dayton J.D. graduates will satisfy most jurisdictions’ current legal education requirements and may be eligible to sit for the bar exam in most states.

 Applicants should note that bar exam eligibility is complicated and exam eligibility, admission requirements, and rule interpretations can change.
-The College of Law encourages applicants to verify the legal education, and bar eligibility requirements for any jurisdiction in which they intend to seek admission to the bar.
+The School of Law encourages applicants to review the legal education and bar eligibility requirements for any jurisdiction in which they intend to seek admission to the bar.

 The Uniform Bar Examination (UBE) is prepared by the National Conference of Bar Examiners to test knowledge and skills that every lawyer should be able to demonstrate prior to becoming licensed to practice law.
 It is comprised of the Multistate Essay Examination (MEE), two Multistate Performance Test (MPT) tasks, and the Multistate Bar Examination (MBE).
 It results in a portable score that can be used to apply for admission in other UBE jurisdictions.
 It is uniformly administered, graded, and scored in accordance with best practices by jurisdictions that adopt it.